Contact at Isotope Physics:

 Project period:

-• May 2021 – 2025
+• May 2021 – 2025 (extended to October 2025)

 Nuclear astrophysics studies the origin of the chemical elements: from the Big Bang, to stellar burning, and to neutron star mergers.
 ChETEC-INFRA networks the three types of infrastructures that, together, provide the capabilities needed for this quest: astronuclear laboratories supply reaction data, supercomputer facilities perform stellar structure and nucleosynthesis computations, and telescopes and mass spectrometers, e.g. VERA, collect elemental and isotopic abundance data.
 You can apply for AMS analysis at VERA via transnational access (TNA).
 Find information on how to apply in the provided pdf-file below.